Stage 1 Exploring Identities & Futures (EIF)

 Assessment:

-• Assessment Type 1: Exploring me and who I want to be.
+• Assessment Type 1: Exploring your past, present and future (50%)

-• Assessment Type 2: Taking action and showcasing my capabilities.
+• Assessment Type 2: Putting your capabilities into action (50%)

 Year 10